Margo Jefferson: Biography

 Jefferson received her B.A. degree from Brandeis University, where she graduated cum laude, and her M.S. from the Columbia University Graduate School of Journalism.
 She became an associate editor at Newsweek in 1973 and stayed at the magazine until 1978.
 She then served as an assistant professor at the Department of Journalism and Mass Communication at New York University from 1979 to 1983 and from 1989 to 1991.
 Since then, Jefferson has taught at the Columbia University School of the Arts, where she is now professor of professional practice in writing.
 Jefferson also taught at The New School's Eugene Lang College of Liberal Arts.

 She joined The New York Times in 1993, initially as a book reviewer, then went on to win the Pulitzer Prize for Criticism in 1995.
 She also served as the newspaper's theater critic in 2004.
-In addition to the Times, she has written for Vogue, New York Magazine, The Nation, and Guernica.
+In addition to the Times, she has written for Vogue, New York Magazine, The Nation, Guernica, and the SoHo Weekly News.

 Jefferson has a longstanding interest in jazz, and appeared in Ken Burns' 2001 television documentary series about the history of the music.